gi-no/blog_mean_stack/article3.en.md

 #### Editing client-side question-listing controller

 To list older questions on a scroll, implement "nextPage()" function.
 To retrieve questions older than the current oldest question ID, specify the query as "{_id: {$lt: lastID}}".
-Store the loading status as "$scope.busy", and the status whether more data is available or not as "$scope.noMoreData".
+Store the loading status as "$scope.busy", and the status of whether more data is available as "$scope.noMoreData".

 client/app/questionsIndex/questionsIndex.controller.js